codetrotters/example-repo/README.md

-  checkout -> move from one branch to another branch -> list all the branches locally or remotely merge -> merge one branch into another
+  checkout -> move from one branch to another branch -> list all the branches locally or remotely merge -> merge one branch into another fetch -> look for new changes in remote pull -> bring changes from remote branch into local